Dogs of The Zero

 "He's really just a security blanket for the children.
 It's nothing new really; it's been done in many states," Smith said.
 "It's just a different approach, especially with a large animal like this."

 Vachss began a long, proud tradition.
-Read about dogs who have followed in his paw steps in Washington state, Maryland, and New York,
+Read about dogs who have followed in his paw steps in Washington state, Maryland, California,

 |VACHSS BIO WRITINGS ARTICLES INTERVIEWS FAQ UPDATES|